Motti Zohar

 Research Intrests

-• Geospatial Information Science for examining the interplay between the human & natural environments
+• Geospatial Information Science for examining the interplay between the human & natural environments: exploration of how human activities shape—and are shaped by—natural landscapes using geospatial technologies.

-For additional info visit: Google scholar | ResearchGate | Linkedin | Facebook | Twitter (X)
+For additional info visit: OrcId | Google scholar | ResearchGate | Linkedin | Facebook | Twitter (X)

 Activity Map

-The map reflects a visual representation of POIs (Points of Interest), sites, locations and areas associated with the following research themes:
+A visual representation of POIs (Points of Interest), sites, locations and areas associated with the following research themes:

 • The study of historical earthquakes, particularly in the Levant.
 The project includes collection and inspection of structural damage, archaeological evidence of past seismic activity, paleoseismological data, and historical insights related to events occurred in the pre-instrumental era (that is, before the invention of the first modern seismograph)